• HOME

 Always check baggage policies of the flights you are booking, so you don’t show up at the airport and get surcharge fees for extra luggage.

 Note: You never need to pay for your seat on a plane, unless you want to.
-The same goes for insurance, hotels, and car rentals—you can book all that separate from the airfare (although, if there is a package deal that is actually good value, go for it).
+The same goes for insurance, hotels, and car rentals—you can book all that separately from the airfare (although, if there is a package deal that is actually good value, go for it).

 Step 3: Book Accommodation & Rentals